 The Art departments pushes to ensure all pupils have access to wilder cultures and contextual studies, to encourage a love of art, through high quality teaching, trips and visits, external practitioners, workshops and internal enrichment.

-As a department we are committed to raising the achievement and aspirations of our students, having a 3 year trend of achieving significantly above national average.
-2019-20 results show 100% of the group achieved 5-9, 56.25% achieving 7-9.
-Over half of the students who studied Art A ‘level gained B’s and above, with 100% of pupils going on to high education or full time employment.
+As a department, we are committed to raising the achievement and aspirations of our students, having a 4-year trend of achieving significantly above national average.
+2020-21 results show 100% of the group achieved 4-9, 73% achieving 7-9.
+A 100% of the students who studied Art A-level achieving C’s and above, with all pupils going on to high education or full time employment.

 Moreton students have excellent opportunities to visit local and national art galleries, participate in creative competitions, exhibitions and workshops.
 In particular, the Moreton Art department has fostered especially strong links with local art galleries.
 Our students have been privileged to use Wolverhampton Art gallery’s facilities and regularly be a part of their events and workshops.